Cartvale F.C. (1878)

-Cartvale Football Club was a shortlived football football club from Busby, East Renfrewshire that existed from 1878 until 1890.
+Cartvale Football Club was a short-lived football club from Busby, East Renfrewshire that existed from 1878 until 1890.
 The club regularly competed in the Scottish Cup and reached the semi-finals in 1882.

 History

 The club was founded in 1878, originally playing at Overlee Park, moving to Cartsbridge Park by 1879.
-Its first entry into the Scottish Cup was in 1878–79, ending in defeat to Arthurlie F.C. in the first round.
+Its first entry into the Scottish Cup was in 1878–79, ending in defeat to Arthurlie in the first round.

 The club's best run in the competition came in 1881–82, thanks in part to an unusual occurrence.
 The club beat Renfrew in the first round, but, thanks to a clerical error, was omitted from the second round draw, and had to be given a bye.

 The club reaped the benefits of the bye, as it went on its best-ever Cup run, reaching the semi-finals.
-However the club was overmatched against Dumbarton F.C., conceding a goal in the second minute, turning around at half-time 5–1 in arrears, and ultimately losing 11–2.
+However the club was overmatched against Dumbarton, conceding a goal in the second minute, turning around at half-time 5–1 in arrears, and ultimately losing 11–2.

 Cartvale had some consolation in the Renfrewshire Cup in the same season, as it reached the final for the only time in its history.
-The game was played at Blackstoun Park in Paisley, the home ground of Abercorn F.C., with Arthurlie as opponent.
+The game was played at Blackstoun Park in Paisley, the home ground of Abercorn, with Arthurlie as opponent.
 Cartvale was unlucky to lose the toss, as Arthurlie chose to play with the wind at their backs in the first half, and the wind had dropped for the second; Arthurlie took the trophy with a 2–0 win.

-The club reached the final 8 in 1883–84, beating three other Renfrewshire sides, but when drawn to meet Queen's Park F.C. at Titwood in the quarter-finals the club again found the step up too difficult, losing 6–1 after conceding four in the second half.
+The club reached the final 8 in 1883–84, beating three other Renfrewshire sides, but when drawn to meet Queen's Park at Titwood in the quarter-finals the club again found the step up too difficult, losing 6–1 after conceding four in the second half.

 The club's last entry to the national competition was in 1886–87, losing 6–2 at Johnstone.
 In 1887, the club changed its name to Busby, which had been the name of an earlier club which had existed from 1873 to 1880.
 The club seems to have wound up by 1890, as its last entry to the Renfrewshire Cup was in 1889–90.
-Drawn at home to St Mirren F.C. in the second round, Busby took the lead, but lost 11–2.
+Drawn at home to St Mirren in the second round, Busby took the lead, but lost 11–2.
 By this time the club was not considered on the same level as the senior clubs it had previously played on an even basis, with Abercorn sending a reserve side to play Busby at the start of the season.